 What happened to Long's DNA?

+It turns out Long's DNA had changed in places beyond just his blood.
+Swabs from his cheeks, lips, and tongue showed DNA from both men.
+Further, Long's semen only showed DNA from his donor.
 Long told the New York Times "I thought that it was pretty incredible that I can disappear and someone else can appear."

 What does this mean for forensics?

 Long's case raises a few questions, namely, what does this mean for the future of forensics?

 DNA samples are sometimes used in court cases as evidence.
 If innocent people's DNA is showing up at crime scenes due to bone marrow transplants, forensic scientists have an interesting case on their hands.
 Tens of thousands of people get bone marrow transplants every year.
 Obviously, they all don't go on to commit crimes, but that leaves the potential for wrongful convictions.

 It's happened before.
 When Abirami Chidambaram worked for the Alaska State Scientific Crime Detection Laboratory in Anchorage, said heard about one such scenario.
 As she told the NYT, a victim of sexual assault reported her attacker to the police.
 But the authorities were skeptical because the analysis showed DNA from two different attackers, not one.
 Eventually, the police determined that the second profile had come from her bone marrow donor.

 Now, as in Long's case, if someone like him committed a sex crime, with investigators collecting semen samples — could the bone marrow donor be arrested for the crime if their DNA shows up positively?